 As an integral part of the police force, dogs have been saving human lives for centuries.
 With their unique sense of smell and intuition, dogs have been trained to help enhance the police force all around the world.
-From apprehension to search and rescue, K-9s are known to produce results where humans or even technology might fail.
+From apprehension to search and rescue, K-9s are known to produce results when humans or even technology might fail.

-These impressive animals come from generations of dogs specifically bred to perform the complicated tasks that police dogs are required to attain.
+These impressive animals come from generations of dogs specifically bred to perform the complicated tasks that police dogs are required to perform.
 Police dogs are a special breed of heroes and are usually selected from a handful of dog breeds.

-Belgian Malinois, smart, confident, and versatile Belgian Malinois is a world-class worker who forges an unbreakable bond with his human partner.
+Belgian Malinois, smart, confident, and versatile, the Belgian Malinois is a world-class worker who forges an unbreakable bond with his human partner.
 Belgian Malinois are squarely built, proud, and alert herders standing 22 to 26 inches.
 Strong and well-muscled, but more elegant than bulky, there’s an honest, no-frills look about them, as befit dogs built to work hard for their feed.
-The Belgian Malinois is an exceptionally smart.
-According to research they are the 26th smartest dog breed when it comes to “obedience and working intelligence.”
+The Belgian Malinois is exceptionally smart.
+According to research, they are the 26th smartest dog breed when it comes to “obedience and working intelligence.”
 However, it’s their adaptive intelligence that makes them highly intelligent.
-The Malinois’ ability to read and adapt to volatile situations is why they’re smart enough to be the gold standard for police K-9 world.
+The Malinois’ ability to read and adapt to volatile situations is why they’re smart enough to be the gold standard for the police K-9 world.
 However, there’s more to the Belgian Malinois’ intelligence than just learning commands and tricks.
 Police units all around the world trust these dogs for their abilities and deposition.